esphome/esphome-docs/cookbook/esw01-eu.rst

     :keywords: Etekcity, Voltson, ESW01, ESW01-EU, HLW8012, Home Assistant, ESPHome

-The Etekcity Voltson brings a 10A relay, two LEDs (blue and yellow), a push button and a `HWL8012 power sensor <https://esphome.io/components/sensor/hlw8012.html>`_ in a very small package and at a reasonable price.
+The Etekcity Voltson brings a 10A relay, two LEDs (blue and yellow), a push button and a :doc:`/components/sensor/hlw8012` in a very small package and at a reasonable price.

 .. note::